-\ "O" when the director presently falls or has recently fallen under the category; " $\Delta$ " when the director fall under the actegory in the past a.
-Executive of the Company or its subsidiary b.
-Non-executive director or accounting advisor of the Company or its subsidiaries c.
-Non-executive director or executive of a parent company of the Company d.
-Kansayaku of a parent company of the Company e.
-Executive of a fellow subsidiary company of the Company f.
-A party whose major client or supplier is the Company or an executive thereof g.
+- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - " Δ " when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "\(^\)"when a close relative of the director fell under the category in the past - a.
+Executive of the Company or its subsidiary - b.
+Non-executive director or accounting advisor of the Company or its subsidiaries - c.
+Non-executive director or executive of a parent company of the Company - d.
+Kansayaku of a parent company of the Company - e.
+Executive of a fellow subsidiary company of the Company - f.
+A party whose major client or supplier is the Company or an executive thereof - g.
 Major client or supplier of the Company or an executive thereof